adrianvillanueva997/adrianvillanueva997/README.md

 ### About me
-- 👾 I love videogames, if you ask me what I am playing now I'll probably answer Dota 2.
+- 👾 videogames.

-- 🌱 I love cats and metal.
+- 🌱 Cats and metal.

 - ❓ My favourite writer is Dmitry Glukhovsky.